-1.2.
-POLICY AND STATEMENT OF NONDISCRIMINATION
+1.2 POLICY AND STATEMENT OF NONDISCRIMINATION

-LECOM prohibits and does not engage in discrimination on the basis of race, ethnicity, color, religion, creed, national origin, gender/sex, sexual orientation, gender identity /expression, age, marital status, disability, status as a veteran or disabled veteran, citizenship (within the limits of the law) or any other legally protected characteristic and follows all applicable federal and state law.
+LECOM prohibits and does not engage in discrimination on the basis of race, color, religion, gender or sex to include sexual orientation and transgender persons, national origin, ancestry, ethnicity citizenship, age, genetic characteristics, disability, or any other characteristic protected by applicable law.
 This policy applies to all LECOM programs and activities, including but not limited to admission, employment, education, scholarship, graduation, loan policies, practices and procedures.